kubedb/docs/docs/concepts/databases/mysql.md

 - `group` is an optional field to configure a group replication.
 It contains the following fields:
   - `name` is an optional field to specify the name for the group.
 It must be a version 4 UUID if specified.

   - `baseServerID` is also an optional field.
-On a replication master and each replication slave, the `--server-id`option must be specified to establish a unique replication ID in the range from `1` to `2^32 − 1`.
+On a replication master and each replication slave, the `--server-id` option must be specified to establish a unique replication ID in the range from `1` to `2^32 − 1`.
 Here, “Unique” means that each ID must be different from every other ID in use by any other replication master or slave.
 So, `baseServerID` is needed to calculate a unique server_id for each member.

 ### spec.databaseSecret

 `spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `mysql` root user.
-If not set, KubeDB operator creates a new Secret `{mysql-object-name}-auth` for storing the password for `mysql` root user for each MySQL object.
+If not set, the KubeDB operator creates a new Secret `{mysql-object-name}-auth` for storing the password for `mysql` root user for each MySQL object.
 If you want to use an existing secret please specify that when creating the MySQL object using `spec.databaseSecret.secretName`.

 This secret contains a `user` key and a `password` key which contains the `username` and `password` respectively for `mysql` root user.
 Here, the value of `user` key is fixed to be `root`.